 Our goal is to create performance-based compensation that motivates management to increase stockholder value.
-Our current Executive Chairman and CEO receives no cash compensation.
-We compensate our other senior executive officers with a conservative base salary and incentivize them to remain with us through stock options and discretionary bonuses (which may be paid in cash or stock).
+Our current Chairman and Chief Executive Officer receives no cash compensation.
+We compensate our other senior executive officers with a conservative base salary and incentivize them to remain with us through stock-based compensation and discretionary bonuses (which may be paid in cash or stock).
 The Compensation Committee has not independently reviewed peer group or other market data in setting base salaries or incentive compensation for senior executives.
 Because our compensation programs are limited, we do not have policies regarding the allocation of compensation between short and long-term or cash and non-cash.